 The purpose of formative assessment is to improve teaching as measured by each standard of the California Standards of the Teaching Profession (CSTP) and in relation to the state adopted academic content standards and performance levels for students.
 The CSTP represent the knowledge and skills that individuals must master in order to be effective teachers.
 These include: engagement within a professional community, integration of elements of the professional knowledge base in the service of learning, growth, and development of diverse students across varying contexts and a common set of professional and ethical obligations.

-Context for Teaching
+Context for Teaching and Learning

 Assessment of Teaching and Learning